 - 4.1.1 This section sets out matters to be agreed between the parties and the proposed way forward. - 4.1.2 Following Natural England's Relevant Representation dated 17th December 2021, Natural England has requested further clarification regarding the following matters: - Natural England consider that the potential for process water discharges (particularly nitrogen) to have adverse effects on site integrity of the adjacent Teesmouth and Cleveland Coast Ramsar, SPA and SSSI designated sites needs to be assessed further.
 In particular the impacts of nutrient nitrogen on the Tees Estuary need to be assessed.
 The Applicants are undertaking confirmatory modelling to understand the impacts of nitrogen from both atmospheric deposition and effluent discharges.
 This will include the effects of other existing discharges into the same controlled waters.
 The confirmatory modelling will be based on a series of appropriate assumptions, because the final design and technologies for process water treatment will not be known until a contractor is appointed.
 The Applicants are working with both Natural England and the Environment Agency to develop the modelling assumptions and approach so that all parties can have confidence in the results.
-The Applicants' modelling methodology was shared with Natural England in July and August 2022.
-The Applicants and Natural England will continue to discuss this matter and the Applicants will provide the results of this modelling during the examination process; an initial draft of the report has been shared with Natural England in a meeting in July 2022 with August and comments were received from Natural England at the end of August 2022. - 4.1.3 The parties are committed to taking forward discussions on the matters above as necessary, so whilst they are not yet agreed, both parties hope to reach agreement in the near future.
+The Applicants' modelling methodology was shared with Natural England in May July and August 2022.
+The Applicants and Natural England will continue to discuss this matter and the Applicants will provide the results of this modelling during the examination process; an initial draft of the report has been shared with Natural England in a meeting in July 2022 with August and comments were received from Natural England is targeted to be issued to Natural England by at the end of June August 2022. - Natural England consider that the potential impacts of installing rock armour protection at the end of the Water Discharge Connection (Work No. 5A or 5B) have not been considered in the Habitats Regulations Assessment Report (Document Ref.
+5.13 [APP-080]).
+The Applicants will update the Habitats Regulations Assessment Report to include explicit reference to the rock armour and this will be submitted during the examination process an initial draft of the updated report is targeted to be issued to Natural England by mid July 2022.
+The installation of rock armour protection at the end of the Water Discharge Connection was considered in Chapter 14 Marine Ecology and Nature Conservation (Document Ref.
+6.2.14 [APP-096]) and was concluded to result in a not significant effect. - 4.1.3 The parties are committed to taking forward discussions on the matters above as necessary, so whilst they are not yet agreed, both parties hope to reach agreement in the near future.